matthieugomez/colorscheme/README.md

 # Palettes

-The palettes can be found on (http://colorbrewer2.org/)[colorbrewer 2.0].
+The palettes can be found on [colorbrewer 2.0](http://colorbrewer2.org/).
 There are 3 types of palettes, sequential, diverging, and qualitative.

 - Sequential palettes are suited to ordered data that progress from low to high.
 Lightness steps